 These cancers also produce large amounts of paraproteins.
-Although the levels of paraprotein are raised in MGUS, they're not as high as the amount produced in people with cancer.
+Although the levels of paraprotein are raised in MGUS, they're not as high as the levels in people with cancer.

-Most people with MGUS remain well and never have any problems related to it.
-A small number of people may go on to develop more serious problems, so everyone with MGUS has regular checks.
+Most people with MGUS remain well and it causes few problems.
+Because a small number of people may go on to develop cancer, everyone with MGUS has regular checks.

 Signs and symptoms of MGUS

 MGUS is usually found during a blood test carried out for some other reason.
 It doesn't usually cause any symptoms.

 Occasionally, people with MGUS have numbness or tingling in their hands and feet, or problems with their balance.
 This may be due to damage to nerves (peripheral neuropathy) caused by the paraprotein in the blood.